kitkatdafu/ychen878.github.io/content/posts/k-means.md

             u.append(np.mean(dataset[indices], axis=0))
     return np.array(u)
 ```
 Each centroid is stored in the list $u$ (which is returned as an numpy array).
-Note that the length of $u$ should equivalent to $k$.
+Note that the length of $u$ should be equivalent to $k$.

 ## Finding the partition
 With the centroids calculated, we need to re-partition the dataset based on these (newly calculated) centroids.
-This process is observation-wise, which means for each observation in the dataset, we need to compare is to each of the centroids, which represent clusters in an one-to-one manner, and find to which centroid the observation is close.
+This process is observation-wise, which means for each observation in the dataset, we need to compare it to each of the centroids, which represent clusters in a one-to-one manner, and find to which centroid the observation is close.
 The observation will be assigned to the cluster that represented by the centroid.

-We could use the eclidian distance, i.e. `np.linalg.norm()`, to find the distance between an obervation to all centroids at the same time.
+We could use the Euclidean distance, i.e. `np.linalg.norm()`, to find the distance between an obervation to all centroids at the same time.
 Then, use the `np.argmin()` function to select the index of the least distance.
 This index will be the cluster index for this observation.
 ```python
 def new_partition(dataset: np.ndarray, u: np.ndarray) -> list:
     """